Here are our suggestions for hiring, directing and interacting with long-distance Voice Actors :

 Match Timing to Word Count

-Depending on the talent's pace, a 30 second script can be anywhere from 80 to 110 words.
-Try reading your script aloud and timing it before sending it to the voice-over talent.
+Depending on the Voice Actors pace, a 30-second script can be anywhere from 80 to 110 words.
+Try reading your script aloud and timing it before sending it to the Voice Actors.
 Editing the script before recording saves a lot of wasted time.
-Most importantly, giving the voice-over talent a few extra seconds can make all the difference in getting the sound you want.
+Most importantly, giving the Voice Actor a few extra seconds can make all the difference in getting the sound you want.

-Some producers want the voice talent to record all the lines in a script, even if they know it will go over time.
+Some producers want the Voice Actor to record all the lines in a script, even if they know it will go over time.
 They like to hear and then edit sentences.
-If this is how you work, tell the voice-over talent that it's acceptable to go over time.
+If this is how you work, tell the Voice Actors that it's acceptable to go over time.

 Be Clear about Post-Production Expectations

-These post production instructions are in regard to 'dry reads'.
-If you want to hire full production from the voice-talent, make sure they can provide those services.
+These post-production instructions are regarding 'dry reads.'
+If you want to hire full production from the Voice Actors, make sure they can provide those services.

 Negotiate Pricing and Payment

-Voice123 talents offer a wide variety of payments methods.
-Be sure to agree to pricing and payment structures before the talent begins recording.
-Some talents may only ask you to pay after the recording has been delivered.
+Voice123 Voice Actors offer a wide variety of payments methods.
+Be sure to agree on price and payment structures before the Voice Actors begins recording.
+Some Voice Actors may only ask you to pay after the recording has been delivered.
 Others may ask you to submit a partial or full payment up front.
 If you are submitting payments in advance, we encourage you to use PayPal.